larsjuvik/hasher/README.md

 # hasher

-Hasher is a easy-to-use hash tool for hsashin your files.
+Hasher is a easy-to-use hash tool for hashing your files.